restatedev/documentation/docs/services/deployment/general.md

 The URL (including path prefix) MUST be **unique**, meaning that no two service endpoints with the same URL can exist at the same time in a Restate instance.

-Moreover, service endpoints are **immutable**, and are assumed to be reacheable throughout the entire lifecycle of an invocation.
+Moreover, service endpoints are **immutable**, and are assumed to be reachable throughout the entire lifecycle of an invocation.
 To deploy any change to a service, either in the Protobuf definition or in the business logic, you should deploy a new service endpoint with a new URL.
 See the [versioning documentation](/services/upgrades-removal) for more details on how to update services.

 :::info Running services locally